 Use of copies

 Original documents should be obtained if available, particularly if the contents of the document are in issue (for example, if the document is alleged to be a forgery), but accurate copies are usually acceptable.
-If copies are used, make sure the originals are secured.
+If copies are used, account for the missing originals.

 If the authenticity of document or signature is in issue – for example, if a party claims that a signature or other writing on the document is a forgery – the original should be obtained if at all possible.